Literary award: Organizations

 Most literary awards come with a corresponding award ceremony.
 Many awards are structured with one organization (usually a non-profit organization) as the presenter and public face of the award, and another organization as the financial sponsor or backer, who pays the prize remuneration and the cost of the ceremony and public relations, typically a corporate sponsor who may sometimes attach their name to the award (such as the Orange Prize).

 Types of awards

 There are awards for various writing formats including poetry and novels.
 Many awards are also dedicated to a certain genre of fiction or non-fiction writing (such as science fiction or politics).
-There are also awards dedicated to works in individual languages, such as the Miguel de Cervantes Prize (Spanish), the Camões Prize (Portuguese), the Booker Prize, the Folio Prize, the Pulitzer Prize and the Hugo Awards (English).
+There are also awards dedicated to works in individual languages, such as the Miguel de Cervantes Prize (Spanish); the Camões Prize (Portuguese); the Booker Prize, The Writers' Prize, the Pulitzer Prize and the Hugo Award (English).

-Other international literary prizes include the Nobel Prize, the Franz Kafka Prize and the Jerusalem Prize.
+Other international literary prizes include the Nobel Prize in Literature, the Franz Kafka Prize, and the Jerusalem Prize.
 The International Dublin Literary Award is given to writers, as well as to the translator(s) if the book chosen was written in a language other than English.
+The Astrid Lindgren Memorial Award is given annually to a person or organisation for their outstanding contribution to children’s and young adult literature.